SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_5-create-sac-story/dsp_modeling_5-create-sac-story.md

   ![SAC Story Creation](./images-dsp_modeling_5-create-sac-story/DS_SAC_Switch.png)

 2. In SAP Datasphere, the URL of the SAC system needs to be added as a Trusted Origin.
+This has already been done for this tenant.

 2. In SAP Analytics Cloud, a live connection has been created so that data from SAP Datasphere can be accessed.
 You can validate this in the **Connections**.